dralley/shark_tooth_data_collector/README.md

 # Shark Tooth Data Collector

-Uses OpenCV to take circle measurements of Shark Teeth, replace the background with transparency, and
+Uses OpenCV to take circle measurements of Shark Teeth, replace the background with transparency, and crop/shrink the images to a smaller size

 ### Background